Hosamov/exclusions-db/README.md

 ## 9/28/2023
 - Added new button styling for selected filter button (styles.css, user-home.pug)
+- Adjusted styling for adding new exclusion (changed to button)

 ## PLANNED CHANGES/FEATURES:
 - Email users - opt in to see when new exclusion has been added to the list